brendandixon/thegatherings/doc/Architecture.md

 ## Discussions, Opportunities, Resources, and Tags

-Beyond the core elements of Communities, Gatherings, and Members, TheGatherings will include several other key items:
+Beyond the core elements of Communities, Gatherings, and Members, theGatherings will include several other key items:

 - Opportunities: Collections of service opportunities, scoped to a Community
-- Resources: A loose collection of things useful to Gatherings, scoped to a TheGatherings
+- Resources: A loose collection of things useful to Gatherings, scoped to a theGatherings
 - Tags: A free-form (that is, without a taxonomy) collection of terms used to describe Gatherings, Opportunities, and Resources
 - Discussions: Moderated dicussions associated with a Gathering, Opportunity, or Resource

-## Data Management
+## Data Management, Scale, and Deployments

-Data in TheGatherings divides into three clumps: A Community and its Gatherings, Members, and Resources.
+Data in theGatherings divides into three core clumps: A Community and its Campuses and Gatherings, Members, and Resources.
 Each is the unit of scale.
-As a result, Communities and Gatherings "know" Members by their external identifier.
-Similarly, a Member "knows" their Communities and Gatherings through their external identifiers.

-External identifiers are paths.
-A Community, when created, obtains a unique path name (derived from its public name -- though the Administrator may choose another unique string).
-The path for a Gathering begins with its Community's path followed by a path name, unique only within the owning Community, derived from its name (or selected by the Gathering Leader).
-Once created, paths cannot change.

-No data is ever deleted or updated.
+All public entities will use stable, public identifiers (such as UUIDs).
+This prevents having to create additional identifiers when Members affiliate with a Community and so forth.

+Data in each clump knows of data from another clump by its public, or external, identifier.
+Once created public identifiers cannot change.
+Public identifiers are UUIDs replacing the default primary key.

+While clumps create units of scale, due to security issues, all clumps must be part of a single Deployment.
+A Deployment is a logical entity.
+Deployments cannot share any data.

 All Community, Gathering, and Member records contain, at least, two timestamps: active_on and inactive_on.

-Deleting a record sets the "inactive on" timestamp.
+### Dates and Times

-All timestamps are UTC ISO8601 UTC text strings (i.e., YYYY-MM-DDTHH:MM:SSZ).
+All timestamps are stored in UTC using the Time::DATE_FORMATS[:db] format (i.e., "%Y-%m-%d %H:%M:%S").

+Communities, Gatherings, and Members all have an associated time zone.
+Gatherings inherit theirs from the owning Community (though it may be later changed).
+If the time zone of the Member differs from the Community or Gathering, then dates and times displayed will include the time zone.